isographlabs/isograph/docs-website/docs/backlog.md

 - Unwraps (i.e. `!`) exist in the syntax, but are unused
   - consider whether it is truly the case that there always is a linear way to unwrap a given field, or whether we should unify this with "execute this on the server" etc.
 - Resolvers are re-calculated every time.
 They should be cached in the store.
-- The store, etc. should be stored in context.
 - Resolvers return opaque objects and cannot be selected into.
 They should be extended to also allow the return of IDs, which can then be selected into.
 - Stateful resolvers?
   - This could be thought of as "realized" resolvers, which is to say there is overlap with better DevEx for components